I had to go to prison to learn how important the value of belonging is to mental health.

 In 2005, I began volunteering in a therapeutic group for men in a medium-security prison.
 It's an encounter-type group where about 20-30 inmates and volunteers sit in a circle for about 16 hours over two days.
 The group provides an opportunity for individuals to share personal life experiences and work through the pain they are experiencing.

 Community wellbeing is about feeling safe, connected and having a sense of belonging where you live and work in.
-Volunteering in prison was one of the few times in my life I felt unsafe in a community.
+Volunteering in prison for the first time, was one of the rare times in my life that I felt unsafe in a community.
 My fears didn't last long.

 We are more alike than different

-Many men in prison grew up in families that were unsafe.
+Most of the men in prison grew up in families that were unsafe.
 Most were mistreated, abused or neglected as children.
-While many were troubled, few were actually dangerous to us.
+While many were troubled, and had histories of violence, few felt dangerous after a short time of volunteering.

 I quickly realized the men highly valued the volunteers and were extremely protective of us.
 They cherished visitors from "the outside."
-They craved conversation with someone that wasn't overlooking them or potentially manipulating them.
+They craved conversation with someone that wasn't monitoring them (staff) or who might be a potential threat to them (other inmates).
 Most struggled to understand why we as volunteers would leave our families and our freedom to spend two days each month in prison with them.

 The truth was, I often learned as much about myself as they did.
 Dr. Charles Taylor, the founder of the group coined the phrase, "We are all more alike than we are different."